Meghji Pethraj Shah

 Meghji Pethraj Shah (15 September 1905 in Dabsang Jamnagar – 30 July 1964) was a Gujarati Jain businessman.
-He was member of Rajya Sabha from Bombay State for the term 3 April 1956 to 2 April 1962 but resigned on 26 July 1957.
+He immegrated to Kenya in 1919 to work in a store.
+He created several businesses starting in 1922 in Kenya, Tanzania and other countries in Africa.
+He turned philanthropist in 1948.

 In Saurashtra, development of libraries owes its origin to Meghaji Pethraj Shah, who made a munificent donation of one crore of rupees.
 As a result, 150 libraries were started in each district of Saurashtra.

 One primary government school was built on his name.
 M.P.
 Shah Primary School Nagadia, Kalyanpur, Jamnagar.

+He was appointed member of Rajya Sabha from Bombay State for the term 3 April 1956 to 2 April 1962 but resigned on 26 July 1957.